 8. Secure with a rubber band (I used a hair band since I didn’t have one).
 The front face area will come just above the rubber band.
 Tie your ribbon underneath the rubber band, making sure it is tight enough to be secure but it doesn’t have to be super tight.
 My bows are made using the fork method.

 9. Gently remove the rubber band if you want to.
 I used hot glue to adhere the rabbit’s eyes and glitter glue to make the mouth and nose.
-(I am a huge fan of stickles from ranger).
+(I am a huge fan of these stickles for this).
 You can mess around with the ears until you get them how you like them.

-On Friday, I will share with you how I used these little guys during my Easter entertaining.
 Oh and one last thing.
 If this is going to a child, might I suggest wrapping the loose candy in a small baggy or the candy will most likely end up all over your floor.
 No fun.
 And these bunnies are all about the fun!
-Thank you for joining me today!
 Have you made any spring or Easter crafts?
 I would love to see and hear about them!
-You can always send them to my Facebook page and maybe get featured on the feed!

 If you are looking for more Spring Inspiration, check these tutorials out: